devtron-labs/devtron/beta-releasenotes.md

 ## Bugs
+- fix: manifest output is not in sync with selected chart version and wrong manifest coming in deployment history (#3701)
 - fix: empty format type in global variable fix (#3695)
 - fix: matching k8s version using regex for ephemeral container feature support (#3688)
 - fix: auto deploy fix for migrated pre/post cd steps where inly one is configured (#3677)